totritchie/Arrow-Key-Switch/README.md

 CapsLock works as expected.
 Press CapsLock with I, J, K, or L to emulate the arrow keys.
 Doing this will also deactivate the CapsLock function to ensure smooth typing.
+In V2.0 CapsLock with U is mapped to Home, CapsLock with O is End, H is mapped to Backspace and finally Capslock with ; is mapped to delete.

 Word Navigation: